2021 Honor Awards for Washington Architecture

 - 9:00pm – Program Ends

 We are looking to Town Hall Seattle’s regularly updated COVID-19 Building Policies as they continue to follow guidelines and recommendations from the CDC, King County, and the City of Seattle.
-At this time, proof of vaccination (or proof of a negative COVID test taken within 72 hours for those unable to be fully vaccinated) and masking are required for attendees, and no food or drink will be served at the event.
+At this time, proof of vaccination (or proof of a negative PCR COVID test taken within 72 hours for those unable to be fully vaccinated) with matching photo ID and masking are required for attendees, and no food or drink will be served at the event.

 The year’s Honor Awards will be held at the newly renovated landmark historic building, Town Hall Seattle.
 Please enter using the main entrance located on 8th Avenue.